farlee2121/DevEssentialsBlog/_posts/2022-05-29-Union-based-Result.md

 DerivedResult.Ok(5); // !!!
 This creates Result<int, string> != DerivedResult
 ```

-This could be worked around in [the previous result experiment](../_posts/2021-01-15-Results-Update.md).
-However, a similar workaround does compile for the union-like approach because generic type parameters cannot be inherited from.
+This could be worked around in [the class-based result-type experiment](../_posts/2021-01-15-Results-Update.md).
+However, a similar workaround doesn't compile for the union-like approach.
+The success and failure types would need to inherit from arbitrary derivatives of Result, but generic type parameters cannot be inherited from.

 ```cs
 public record DerivableResult<TSuccess, TError, TResult> where TResult : DerivableResult<TSuccess, TError, TResult>